-For the first time in my income earning life, I plan on spending my tax refund on something fun.
+For the first time in my income earning life, I plan on spending my tax refund on something fun in 2015.
 Every time I did get a tax refund I would just put it away in savings or pay down debt.
 That’s pretty boring, especially since I’m already a saving fiend, spending only 30% of my gross income and banking the rest.

 My federal tax refund isn’t large at around $500 bucks.
 I’m happy with this amount as it’s a good balance between not giving the government more than they should get and being large enough that I can do something fun with it.
 My California tax refund is much larger because California is broke and screwed us in 2010 by withholding more than they should have to pay their debts.